andresmunozit/node-js-application-development-lfw211/10_HANDLING_ERRORS/handling-errors.md

 async function run() {
     // We wrapped the try/catch block in an async function try {
-        // This time we await `doTask(3)`, so the async function will handle the promise.
+        // This time we await `doTask` call, so the async function will handle the returned
+        // promise.
         // Since 3 is an odd number, the promise returned from `doTask(3)`, will call `reject` with
         // our custom `OddError`.
         const result = await doTask(3)